 Without Good Reason, With Cause, Death or Disability.
 If Mr. Benedetti's employment is terminated for "cause", the Company will be obligated to pay to Mr. Benedetti (i) his annual base salary through the date of termination, (ii) any bonus to the extent already earned by Mr. Benedetti, but unpaid, (iii) the amount of any compensation previously deferred by Mr. Benedetti, and (iv) any other amounts or benefits Mr. Benedetti would be entitled to receive under any plan, program, policy or practice or contract or agreement of the Company.
-If Mr. Benedetti voluntarily terminates his employment for other than "good reason", the Company will be obligated to pay him (i) his annual base salary through the date of termination, (ii) any bonus to the extent already earned by Mr. Benedetti, but unpaid, and (iii) any other amounts or benefits Mr. Benedetti would be entitled to receive under any plan, program, policy or practice or contract or agreement of the Company.
-If Mr. Benedetti's employment is terminated by reason of his death or disability, the Company will be obligated to pay him (i) his annual base salary through the date of termination, (ii) any bonus to the extent already earned by Mr. Benedetti, but unpaid, and (iii) any other amounts or benefits Mr. Benedetti would be entitled to receive under any plan, program, policy or practice or contract or agreement of the Company, including any payments that may be due to Mr. Benedetti under the Company's 2004 Stock Incentive Plan and 2009 Stock and Incentive Plan.
-In the event that Mr. Benedetti's employment with us was terminated for any of the reasons above on December 31, 2010, he would have been entitled to receive from us a payment estimated to be \$936,703.
-The value of the accelerated vesting of Mr. Benedetti's stock appreciation rights and restricted shares of the Company's Common Stock would have been \$270,703 based on the closing market price of the Company's Common Stock on December 31, 2010.
+If Mr. Benedetti voluntarily terminates his employment for other than "good reason", the Company will be obligated to pay him (i) his annual base salary through the date of termination, (ii) any bonus to the extent already accrued by Mr. Benedetti, but unpaid, and (iii) any other amounts or benefits Mr. Benedetti would be entitled to receive under any plan, program, policy or practice or contract or agreement of the Company.
+If Mr. Benedetti's employment is terminated by reason of his death or disability, the Company will be obligated to pay him (i) his annual base salary through the date of termination, (ii) any bonus to the extent already accrued by Mr. Benedetti, but unpaid, and (iii) any other amounts or benefits Mr. Benedetti would be entitled to receive under any plan, program, policy or practice or contract or agreement of the Company, including any payments that may be due to Mr. Benedetti under the Company's 2004 Stock Incentive Plan and 2009 Stock and Incentive Plan.
+In the event that Mr. Benedetti's employment with us was terminated for any of the reasons above on December 31, 2011, he would have been entitled to receive from us a payment estimated to be \$350,000, which is the amount he earned under the Performance Bonus Program for 2011.
+In addition, pursuant to the terms of the agreements relating to such shares, the value of the accelerated vesting of Mr. Benedetti's restricted shares of the Company's Common Stock in the event of his death or disability would have be